Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 10. From here, you'll need to navigate to the **IAM** section of AWS.
     - Create a *New Group* and be sure to select your existing S3 Bucket details to attach.
     - Create a *New Policy* and a *New User* in the IAM section as well, then attach these to the Group you just built.
-From the new user you should get the below variables to add to your Heroku cofig var:
+From the new user you should get the below variables to add to your Heroku config vars:
     - `AWS_ACCESS_KEY_ID`
     - `AWS_SECRET_ACCESS_KEY`
-    You should also add the following onfig var to Heroku and set its value to `True`:
+    You should also add the following config var to Heroku and set its value to `True`:
     - `USE_AWS`

 11. In your CLI-terminal, you should now be able to push the static files to AWS if everything is configured properly using this command:
 `python manage.py collectstatic`

 12. Sign up for a free [Stripe](https://stripe.com) account.
 Navigate to the **Developers** section, and click on **API Keys**.
-Add these to ypur Heroku config vars.
+Add these to your Heroku config vars.
 These keys are:
 `Publishable Key`: **STRIPE_PUBLIC_KEYy**
 `Secret Key`: **STRIPE_SECRET_KEY**